forestgrape/coronavirus/index.md

 Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking (section [exhaling particles](#exhaling-particles).
 In the upper respiratory tract there are viruses since particles exhaled from the lung are often [deposited](#depositions) in the upper respiratory tract.
 This is exploited for Covid-19 swab tests in the pharynx.

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
-Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]
+Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be checked if dirt is/can be relevant and what kind of dirt]

 <!--